Vermin Supreme: 2020

 Supreme ran again for president in 2020, this time as a Libertarian.
 This marked the first time that Supreme ran a "legitimate" campaign, focusing on real rather than satirical issues and using the slogan "In On The Joke".
 While Supreme continued to use satirical humor, he focused more on legitimate political issues.
 He called for ending foreign wars and voiced support for pardoning non-violent drug offenders, ending the war on drugs, and reducing incarceration, which he called his top priority.
 On the COVID-19 pandemic, Supreme criticized President Donald Trump, arguing that he should have paid better attention to the virus and have made testing more widely available.
 He satirically promised to make COVID-19 illegal and, in a play on his campaign promise to go back in time and "kill baby Hitler," vowed to go back in time and "kill baby COVID."
 He facetiously pledged to create "COVID-19 free zones" because "they work so well for things like guns and drugs."

 He won the Libertarian Presidential Preference Primary in New Hampshire on February 11, 2020.
 On March 3, 2020, Supreme was declared the winner of the Massachusetts primary.
 He dropped out on May 23, 2020, after Jo Jorgensen received the Libertarian Party's nomination for president.
 Incidentally, Supreme's running mate Spike Cohen was chosen to be the Libertarian vice presidential nominee.

 2024

 Supreme ran for president again in 2024, this time for the Democratic nomination.
 Supreme obtained ballot access in one state for the Democratic primaries, New Hampshire.
 On December 8, 2023, Supreme appeared at the Lesser-Known Candidates Forum hosted by Saint Anselm College in Manchester, New Hampshire.
 Supreme placed fifth in the New Hampshire Democratic primary with 0.7% of the vote.
 Supreme also appeared on the ballot for the Legal Marijuana Now Party's presidential nomination primary in Minnesota on March 5, 2024.
 He placed third among five candidates with 15.08% of the vote.

 In June 2024, the US Pirate Party officially voted to endorse Supreme's candidacy for President.
-He was also nominated by the Conservative Party of Delaware, and appeared on the general election ballot.
+He was also nominated by the Conservative Party of Delaware and appeared on the general election ballot in that state.